roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-05 ****** bydawn1958© Julie cupped Andy's balls with one hand and molested her mother's pussy with the other.
+Julie cupped Andy's balls with one hand and molested her mother's pussy with the other.
 "She's... yes, she's moving.
 Oh geez, I think she's cumming," she whispered.

  Dani couldn't look anymore, as the woman shamelessly exposed her entire breasts.
 Wendy pulled down the leather bra and fearlessly rubbed her bare boobs in Dani's face.
 The journey was the longest of her life and all of a sudden Dani felt the man's hips go out of control.
 She knew Andy was climaxing and all hope was lost.
 "No, gawd no, no."